Edafan4uk/country-explorer/README.md

 # Country explorer
 Country explorer using "Rest Countries" api

+The project utilizes the [Rest Countries API](https://restcountries.com/) to fetch country data.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: